 The London Sinfonietta is pleased to be commissioning a new work for solo violin by Hannah Kendall as part of its ongoing Sinfonietta Shorts series.
 Sinfonietta Shorts are bite-sized pieces of new music by today's leading composers; commissioned, premiered and released by the London Sinfonietta.
-Hannah Kendall’s new work will be premiered in July 2020 and is supported by Robert McFarland.
+Hannah Kendall’s new work was premiered in July 2020 and is supported by Robert McFarland.

 This new composition for solo violin, entitled Tuxedo, is inspired by Basquiat’s art work of the same name – itself a collection of 16 pieces.
 Hannah Kendall’s new work will be made up of five short fragments or movements, which the composer hopes to extend to all 16 at a later date.

 About Hannah Kendall